bivex/git-calver/README.md

 ## Notes and Limits

 - The tool uses git tags as release markers.
+- The version format is always CalVer: `vYYYY.MM.DD` or `vYYYY.MM.DD-N`.
+- `major`, `minor`, and `patch` are accepted inputs, but they do not produce different version shapes the way SemVer does.
+- Any unreleased commits can advance the version; conventional commit types mainly improve classification and validation.
 - If you auto-update versions locally without creating tags, later behavior depends on your hook workflow.
 - `release` is the most reliable command for end-to-end releases.
 - The shipped hook templates are a starting point, not a universal policy for every repository.